BELLE AND SEBASTIAN-THE BOY WITH THE ARAB STRAP.

 Ease Your Feet Into the Sea, is another of album’s best songs.
 The arrangement is perfect for the song.
 Stuart Murdoch gives one of his best performances on this track.
 His vocal, highlights the beauty of the song.
 Behind Murdoch, the band play beautifully, all the instruments come together beautifully.
 The use of purely acoustic instruments is highly effective, and Ease Your Feet Into the Sea, is a classic Belle and Sebastian track.

 Seymour Stein sees Stevie Jackson take the lead vocal on this song.
 Immediately, the start of the song makes me think of a Nick Drake track.
 The chords and style are similar to those Drake used to such great effect.
-Here, Jackson has good voice, it is a nice change to Murdoch’s vocal.
-What I have always liked about Belle and Sebastian, is their intelligent lyrics.
-For example, the track is about Seymour Sten, a record industry mogul, who is one of the most influential players in the music industry.
+Here, Stevie Jackson’s vocal is a contrast to Stuart Murdoch’s vocal.
+The lyrics are cerebral, witty and perceptive.
+They’re about Seymour Sten, a record industry mogul, who is one of the most influential players in the music industry.
 Towards the end of the song if you pay close attention to the lyrics, they say “he reminded you of Johnny, before he went Electronic”.
-This is Johnny Marr, formerly of The Smiths and later member of Electronic.
-Seymour Stein is another good track, with great lyrics and a strong narrative.
+This is Johnny Marr, formerly of The Smiths and later, a member of Electronic.
+Cerebral, perceptive and witty, this track epitomises everything that’s good about Belle and Sebastian.

 Simple Things is a short track.
 However, what it lacks in length, it makes up in quality.
 The lyrics feature an enigmatic young man, singing to the young lady of his dreams.
 In the track, he tells her how he feels, and what she has to do to to win his affections.
-Although the song only contains four verses, it tells a story, and allows the listener to picture the scene clearly.
+Although the song only contains four verses, it tells a story, and has a cinematic quality.

 The final song on The Boy With The Arab Strap, is The Rollercoaster Ride.
 While Simple Thing was a short track, this is, by far, the longest song on the album.
 Murdoch’s vocal is made for this song.
 He sings the song slowly, and is accompanied on backing vocals by Isobel Campbell.
 Their voices blend together beautifully.
 The remainder of the band play quietly in the background, their performance tailor-made to bring out the beauty of the lyrics.
 They never overpower the vocal, yet do not give a subdued performance.
 The guitars and drums provide a simple, yet effective backdrop, for Murdoch and Campbell’s voices.
 Belle and Sebastian have chosen a great track to close the album with, as the song almost winds down, slowly, gently, bringing the album to a glorious conclusion.

 The Boy With The Arab Strap has only twelve songs on the album, and it lasts a mere forty five minutes.
 However, for those forty-five minutes your eyes and brain is given an aural treat.
 Throughout the twelve tracks you will experience a multitude of emotions, from joy to sadness.
 You will find yourself laughing and crying, sometimes within the space of a couple of minutes.
 Belle and Sebastian are wordsmiths of the highest standard.
 Their lyrics can paint a picture, or tell a story.
-On this album, they do this wonderfully.
+On The Boy With The Arab Strap, they do this wonderfully.
 If you have never heard this album, or heard Belle and Sebastian’s music, this album is a must have for any record collection.
-They are one of Scotland’s and the music industry’s best kept secrets.
-Once you become a fan, you enter a love affair with their music.
-However, this is love affair where you will not be cheated on, or will not break.
-Put simply, once you have found and experienced their music, you will never stray, never regret the meeting, and enjoy the new found relationship with some beautiful, thoughtful and intelligent music.
-Standout Tracks: It Could Have Been A Brilliant Career, Is It Wicked Not To Care?, Ease Your Feet Into the Sea and The Rollercoaster Ride.

 BELLE AND SEBASTIAN-THE BOY WITH THE ARAB STRAP.